 $V(M)$ denotes the volume of $M$, and $\omega_m$ the volume of the unit sphere in $\mathbb{R}^m$.

 Such heuristics, however, do not quantify the error between the \emph{empirical measure} obtained by simulating a random walk and the Riemannian volume measure.
-We leave these questions for future work.
+In the setting of Euclidean random walks $(Y_n)_{n\in\mathbb{N}}$ with invariant distribution $\nu$, it has been shown in \cite{kloeckner2020} that under some conditions on $Y$ the expectation of the $1$-Wasserstein distance between the empirical and the invariant measure asymptotically decreases according to the law

+as $N\to \infty$ with constants $\alpha,\beta,\gamma > 0$ depending on the dimension $m$ and $\vartheta \in (0,1)$ depending on the process $Y$.
+Our simulations, see Figure \ref{fig:convergence-speed}, followed by a simple fit to the model given by the right hand side of Equation \eqref{eq:conv-wasserstein} suggest that a similar qualitative behavior might be present for retraction-based random walks on Riemannian manifolds.
+We leave a deeper analysis for future research.